BYU professor Gilbert W. Fellingham presents six rules for success in life from the perspective of a statistician and coach.

 Successful students have realistic but dogged determination to work through whatever challenges or difficulties face them.
 Failure can lead us to success.

-To be effective we must develop eyes to see all flavors of human achievement and lend support, approval, and encouragement to the invisible crusades.
-It will be repeatedly necessary that we wade in to help, unflinchingly and nonjudgmentally.
+As we seek to help others find success, we must develop eyes to see all flavors of human achievement and lend support, approval, and encouragement.

 Clayton Christensen teaches about the dangers of success through the historic pattern of disruptive innovations that caused successful companies to stumble.

 R. Lanier Britsch uses stories of past missionaries' experiences to honor their faithfulness and to define eternal success.

 No one with any degree of spiritual sensitivity can stand at this place in the presence of such a concentration of devoted, righteous students, faculty, staff, and Church leaders and not feel overwhelmed with gratitude and appreciation.
 I am deeply moved in contemplation of what will occur in ensuing years from the experiences you will gain at this unique university.
 The students enrolled in this university have the potential for…